STRL Cash-Secured Put Strategy

 What is a cash-secured put on STRL?

 A cash-secured put on STRL is the cash-secured put strategy applied to STRL (stock).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With STRL stock trading near $853.71, the strikes shown on this page are snapped to the nearest listed STRL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With STRL stock at $575.22 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed STRL chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are STRL cash-secured put max profit and max loss calculated?